 - Adhere to institutional, CDC and North Carolina state guidelines.

-- Provide information as soon as possible about exposures that may affect patients, other students, faculty or staff at WFBH facilities.
+- Provide information as soon as possible about exposures that may affect patients, other students, faculty or staff at clinical facilities.

 - Proceed as noted below for any suspected exposures.

-If a learner has a suspected COVID-19 exposure:
+If a learner has a suspected illness or exposure:

-- Learners will need to report potential workplace exposures to our Employee Health Portal and will follow the guidance of the Employee Health staff from that point forward.
+- Learners will need to report potential workplace exposures and illness to our Employee Health Portal and will follow the guidance of the Student and Teammate Health staff from that point forward.

 If a learner is symptomatic: